CQCL/tket/pytket/docs/passes.rst

 Also there are special purpose passes such as `OptimisePhaseGadgets <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket.passes.OptimisePhaseGadgets>`_ and `PauliSimp <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket.passes.PauliSimp>`_ which perform optimisation by targeting phase gadget and Pauli gadget structures within circuits.
 For more on these optimisation techniques see the `corresponding publication <https://arxiv.org/abs/1906.01734>`_.

 Rebase passes can be used to convert a circuit to a desired gateset.
-See `RebaseCustom <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket.passes.RebaseCustom>`_ and `auto_rebase_pass <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket.passes.auto_rebase.auto_rebase_pass>`_.
+See `RebaseCustom <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket.passes.RebaseCustom>`_ and `AutoRebase <https://docs.quantinuum.com/tket/api-docs/passes.html#pytket._tket.passes.AutoRebase>`_.

 For more on pytket passes see the `compilation <https://docs.quantinuum.com/tket/user-guide/manual/manual_compiler.html>`_ section of the user manual or the `notebook tutorials <https://docs.quantinuum.com/tket/examples>`_